Ensure Sustainable Development on the Sunshine Coast & Keep Our Trees

 The corridor included many large native trees, many species of birds, frogs and other animals.
 It provided beauty and privacy for the residents whose properties back onto the new development.
 Part of the corridor was also medium level koala habitat according to State mapping, that joined up with a riparian corridor.

 Council could have protected the corridor and told the developer to leave that area in tact.
 They did not do this.
 According to our investigations, some of the clearing was not in accordance with the development approval.
-To date the developer has faced no consequences from Council for apparent breaches of their DA.
+To date the developer has faced minimal consequences from Council for apparent breaches of their DA.